IvanoDaneri/SpringBootJWT/readme.txt

 The protocol includes:

-- an authentication server that verifies the credentials and authenticates the client by generate a validity token with a fixed time validity (JWT session token)
+- an authentication server that verifies the credentials and authenticates the client by generate a validity token with a fixed duration validity (JWT session token)
 - an authorization server which accepts the token for each protected request and verify whether the client has permission to access that resource.